Matroidal Approximations of Independence Systems: Possible advantages over Greedy

+\begin{rem} One might wonder, what else can be said about the independence system $\CI$ of Theorem~\ref{thm:smart_zero_knowledge}.
+As it turn out $\CI\contract \{-2\}$ is one of the previously defined twin-peaks independence systems with ground sets of size $1$ and $4$. \end{rem}

 The zero knowledge assumption is weaker than necessary.
-If $v\geq \bz$, we know that a maximum weight basis must be, unsurprisingly, a basis of $E$.
+If $v\geq \bz$, we know that a maximum weight independent set must be, unsurprisingly, a basis of $E$.
 Thus, a more reasonable knowledge assumption is $\CO=\CB_\CI$.
-Theorem \ref{bound} continues to hold under the \emph{reasonable knowledge assumption.} This is because in the proof, $L$ and $U$ were each a basis of $E$.
+This provides another possibility to improve over simple greedy for independence systems.

 Suppose $v\geq \bz$ and $\CO \subset \CB_\CI$.
 In this case, prior information rules out some basis from being optimal.
 To ensure an apples with apples comparison between the greedy algorithm and the algorithm in \citet{milgrom-2017} we must allow the greedy algorithm to make use of the information contained in $\CO$ as well.
 This may require modifying the greedy algorithm so much that it become an entirely different algorithm altogether.
 A straightforward way to do this is to apply the greedy algorithm to an independence system $(E,\COd)$ of sets contained in elements of $\CO$.
 The example we describe below shows that the greedy algorithm will be dominated by Milgrom's heuristic.
 Under one interpretation of $\CO$ this is not surprising.
 Suppose, that $\CI \setminus \CO$ is the collection of sets that can never be optimal.
 Then, $\COd$ would include sets that should definitely not be selected.